MoonshineSG/Simplify3D-to-OctoPrint/README.md

 `/path/to/toctoprint.py select print trash --location ~/Desktop --editor /usr/local/bin/mate --server http://octoprint.local --key 00000000000000000  --gcode ~/Desktop/gcode.gcode`

 Except for the parameter --gcode all options can be set in `ini` file

+The commands "select", "print" and "trash" can only be specified via the command line.
+If you specify "print" you don't need to specify "select"

 You can create `.toctoprint.ini` in your home folder with any (or all) following settings or pass as command line parameters